 - Personal data should never be transferred outside of the European Economic Area.

-TWP automatically collect data from the company website via cookies, as deemed useful to help improve user experience and manage the services provided.
+AAS automatically collect data from the company website via cookies, as deemed useful to help improve user experience and manage the services provided.
 This information includes:

 - The frequency which individuals access our website

 - The dates and times which individuals access our website

 - Times when traffic is at its highest and lowest

 USE OF PERSONAL DATA

 Personal details of candidates are collected to help find candidates suitable job opportunities and are generally used in the following ways:

 - Processing personal data to ensure the receipt of relevant and targeted marketing materials/information